 Burlington’s waterfront is a wonderful place to explore in all seasons.
 Many of the waterfront locations are also ideal sites to view birds.
 Fall is a great time to bike along the 23 km Waterfront trail and see the colours in our many waterfront parks.
-Paletta Lakefront Park is particularly beautiful during this time of year with its mature maples and Discovery Trail along the creek.
-During the winter, snow and ice build up along the promenade so you need to be careful and heed the signs closing access at The Waterfront at Downtown Burlington.
+Paletta Lakefront Park is also particularly beautiful during this time of year with its mature maples and Discovery Trail along the creek.
+During the winter, snow and ice build up along the promenade so heed the signs closing access at The Waterfront at Downtown Burlington.
 You can enjoy skating on the Rotary Centennial Pond from December until March, weather permitting.
 Winter is also the time that you can spot trumpeter swans at LaSalle Park Marina.
-In spring the cherry blossoms are in bloom at The Waterfront at Downtown Burlington donated by our twin city Itabashi, Japan.
+In spring the cherry blossoms are in bloom in spencer smith park donated by our twin city Itabashi, Japan.
 In summer, enjoy the miracles of water at the Dofasco Waterjet Plaza.
 Catch the wind with your model sailboat at the Rotary Centennial Pond.
 Imagine a magical adventure at the playground.
 Walk the soft sand beach at Beachway Park to the canal where you can watch freighters coming into the bay.
-The waterfront is a destination that offers visitors a place to discover, celebrate, play, chill out and relax.
+The waterfront is a destination that offers visitors a place to discover, celebrate, play and relax.

 Parks in Burlington

 Enjoy the many different local parks in Burlington.
 City View Park is located on top of the escarpment overlooking the city.
-This 165 acre park has walking trails, a pond, wetland and naturalized areas and is connected to the Bruce Trail and Kerncliff Park.
-The park also has recreational fields and a playground.
+This 165 acre park has walking trails, a pond, wetland, naturalized areas and a playground.
+It is also connected to the Bruce Trail and Kerncliff Park.

 Gardens & Parks Partners